bartosz-dude/tmdb-lib/README.md

 This library implements only `v3` of The Movie Database API.
 If requested I'll implement `v4` too.

-This library is currently being written.
 You can check implemented endpoints in [this list](API_IMPLENTATION.md).

 After implementing all endpoints I plan on making React version of this library.

+I am not planning on implementing image fetcher in this library, because fetching images does not require Access Token or API key to be in request.
+I'll be providing one in React version.

 ## Installation